chaimleib/ppl/README.md

 # Print PList (ppl)

 This utility is designed to convert Apple PList files to xml, json and yaml.
-I/O can be specified as arguments, or via command-line arguments.
+I/O can be to and from regular files or stdin and stdout.

 Unlike Apple's plutil, ppl can output data fields in json.
 Also, ppl outputs yaml.